Frequently Asked Questions

 I already have health insurance.
 Why do I have to pay a health fee?

 The health fee is a state-mandated fee that all students attending a four-year state university are required to pay, regardless of their insurance coverage.
 The health fee supports many campus-wide health initiatives.
-At Student Health Services (SHS), the health fee entitles students to primary care visits throughout the semester without any out-of-pocket expenses (co-pay or deductible).
+At Student Health Services (SHS), the health fee helps to offset your medical costs which means you can see a health care provider with no out-of-pocket charge for the general (primary care) office visit.
 The health fee also provides discounts on clinical procedures, x-rays, laboratory services, and medical equipment.
+When changes occur, students can elect to use their health insurance coverage, or pay out-of-pocket.

 Which insurance plans does the Health Center accept?